afzal-ka/springboot-todo-api/README.md

 # 📝 To-Do List REST API

-A simple backend-only RESTful To-Do List API built with **Spring Boot**.
-Supports full CRUD operations with an in-memory H2 database and auto-generated API documentation using Swagger UI.
+A simple RESTful To-Do List API built using Spring Boot, designed to perform full CRUD operations: Create, Read, Update, and Delete.
+The application uses an H2 in-memory database for quick development and testing, and includes Swagger UI for interactive and well-documented API exploration.

 ---